By The Hospitable.com Team

 Start today with a 14-day free trial.

 Different hosts have different requirements when it comes to Airbnb check-out instructions.
-Just make sure you communicate your expectations the day before by sending a reminder about the check-out time and any instructions in your message.
+Just communicate your expectations about the check-out time and any instructions on your listing’s page and in your message the day before guests leave.
 You should also emphasize the importance of checking out on time by explaining why.

-Don’t make your list of instructions too long – include only essential information.
-And don’t forget to ask your guests to send you a message after they’ve checked out so you can notify your cleaning team and start preparing for your next guests.
+Don’t make your list of instructions too long—include only reasonable tasks.
+And don’t forget to ask your guests to send you a message after they’ve checked out so you can notify your cleaning team and prepare for your next guests.

 Hospitable Tip: Answer Early Check-In and Late Check-Out Requests Automatically, Depending on Calendar Availability